InteractPro: A Unified Framework for Motion-Aware Image Composition: Experiment

 \subsection{Quantitative Results}

+For the quantitative evaluations below, we prepare 30 groups of images, each group contains two inputs (foreground and background images) and five outputs generated by the different methods mentioned.
+Half of the our results are generated with InteractMotion and half with InteractPhys.

+We report DINO~\cite{caron2021emerging} and Fréchet Inception Distance (FID)~\cite{heusel2017gans} scores in Table~\ref{tab:metrics}, distinguishing between foreground and background consistency.
+The foreground object should remain semantically identifiable while adapting to its environment, so we report DINO-fg as the primary measure of object identity.
+The background, by contrast, is expected to remain unchanged, making FID-bg the most suitable metric for distributional fidelity.
+Our method achieves the best performance on DINO-fg, demonstrating strong preservation of object identity, and ranks second on FID-bg, remaining competitive in background fidelity.
+For completeness and comparability with prior work, we also report DINO-bg, FID-fg, and overall DINO and FID scores.
+While these auxiliary metrics are less aligned with our task goals, our method remains consistently among the top two across them.

-While standard metrics like LPIPS and CLIP scores are adept at measuring static similarity, they lack the sophistication to differentiate between rudimentary cut-and-paste operations and the more nuanced, motion-aware image compositions characteristic of our work.
+Importantly, however, while these automatic scores capture background preservation and object identity, they lack the sophistication to differentiate between rudimentary cut-and-paste operations and the more nuanced, motion-aware image compositions characteristic of our work.
 Recognizing the limitations of traditional evaluation methods, we employ a user survey to measure the impact of our motion-aware compositions.
 This allows us to gauge user perception, which is pivotal in recognizing the subtleties and dynamism our method infuses into the images, providing a more holistic and suitable evaluation framework for our work.

-We present quantitative comparisons using a user survey on 52 participants with existing related works: Anydoor \cite{chen2023anydoor}, ControlCom \cite{zhang2023controlcom}, Cross domain Composition \cite{hachnochi2023cross} and Paint by Example (PbE) \cite{yang2023paint}.
+We present quantitative comparisons using a user survey on 52 participants with existing related works: Anydoor~\cite{chen2023anydoor}, ControlCom~\cite{zhang2023controlcom}, Cross domain Composition~\cite{hachnochi2023cross} and Paint by Example (PbE)~\cite{yang2023paint}.
 We provided participants with a standardized Google Forms questionnaire that elaborated on each criterion with definitions and examples to ensure understanding and consistency in responses.
-We use 30 groups of images, each group contains two inputs (foreground and background images) and five outputs generated by the different methods mentioned.
-Half of the our results are generated with InteractMotion and half with InteractPhys.
 Participants are required to select their most preferred method via Multiple Choice Questions, based on object identity consistency, seamless blending, motion aware coherence, and overall harmony considering the above three criteria.
 We then collated the votes each method received for each criterion to obtain the quantitative results listed in Table~\ref{tab:quan}, which demonstrates alignment between subjective user ratings and our objective visual analysis.